electorama/awt/docs/lightbox.md

 2. **`static/css/electostyle.css`** - Modal styling and overlay appearance
 3. **`templates/results-index.html`** - Image click triggers and modal activation

-## Development History
+## Development Notes

-The lightbox was added in awt 0.34.
+- Introduced in awt 0.34.
+- Modal HTML is created once and re-used; listeners attach only on first open.
+- Default image format is SVG; the header switcher toggles between SVG and PNG.